-Overall operating expenditure for 2022/23 has increased by 22% from the 2021/22 adopted budget.
+Overall operating expenditure for 2022/23 has increased by 23% from the 2021/22 adopted budget.
 A significant component of this increase, approximately \$7.0 million relates to costs associated with storm recovery works undertaken by Council to support our community.
 Whilst a significant amount of these funds will be recouped from government, Council has now allocated an unbudgeted cost to Council of \$1.0 million in 2021/22 with a further funding shortfall of \$800,000 allocated for 2022/23.
 In total, this is equivalent to 9.3% of our annual rates revenue.

 The 2022/23 budget was developed with the aim to achieve a balanced budget close to breakeven or slightly cash positive.
-Budgeted unrestricted cash as at June 2023 is forecast at a surplus of \$779,000.
+Budgeted unrestricted cash as at June 2023 is forecast at a surplus of \$991,000.

 This includes a budgeted net cost to Council for the storm recovery works of \$800,000 and new loan borrowings of \$1.50 million to fund key stimulus infrastructure projects supported by State and Federal Government grant funding.

-This budget will deliver \$21.25 million of new capital works, a record for the Shire, supported by \$15.22 million in funding from both State and Federal Government and a further \$1.5 million in new borrowing from Council.
+This budget will deliver \$18.764 million of new capital works, a record for the Shire, supported by \$12.66 million in funding from both State and Federal Government and a further \$1.50 million in new borrowing from Council.
 This unprecedented investment from government will deliver stimulus projects across the Shire including:

-- \$1.413 (\$2.47M) Hammon Park Trail Head Creswick Community and Youth Hub construct - \$1.692M (\$2.67M) Trentham Recreation Reserve new pavilion and change facilities - \$4.400M (\$5.87M) Trentham Community Hub - \$680,674 (\$1.08M) Creswick Town Hall building renewal - \$188,000 (\$888,000) Wombat Hill Botanic Gardens Daylesford works to enhance the visitor @experience - \$277,000 (\$677,000) Bullarto Station building upgrades
+- \$1.413 (\$2.47M) Hammon Park Trail Head Creswick Community and Youth Hub - construction - \$1.692M (\$2.67M) Trentham Sportsground new pavilion and change facilities - \$4.400M (\$5.87M) Trentham Community Hub - \$680,674 (\$1.08M) Creswick Town Hall building renewal - \$188,000 (\$888,000) Wombat Hill Botanic Gardens Daylesford works to enhance the visitor @experience - \$277,000 (\$677,000) Bullarto Station building upgrades works prioritised to support club and community recovery after recent storm events - \$160,000 Aquatics Strategy implementation includes initial work to develop a feasibility study for an indoor aquatics facility for the Shire. - \$232,000 Chatfield Reserve Lake Daylesford landscape works